Surfer Rosa

 Surfer Rosa is the debut studio album by the American alternative rock band Pixies, released in March 1988 on the British label 4AD.
 It was produced by Steve Albini.
 Surfer Rosa contains many of the elements of Pixies' earlier output, including Spanish lyrics and references to Puerto Rico.
 It includes references to mutilation and voyeurism alongside experimental recording techniques and a distinctive drum sound.

 As 4AD was an independent label, distribution in the United States was handled by British label Rough Trade Records; however, it failed to chart in either country.
 Only one single was released, a rerecorded version of "Gigantic", and reached number 93 on the UK Singles Chart.
 Surfer Rosa was rereleased in the US by Elektra Records in 1992, and in 2005 was certified gold by the Recording Industry Association of America.

 Surfer Rosa is often included on critics' lists of the best rock albums.
-Alternative rock artists including Billy Corgan and PJ Harvey have cited it as an inspiration; it was an influence on Nirvana's 1993 album In Utero.
+Alternative rock artists including Billy Corgan and PJ Harvey have cited it as an inspiration; it was an influence on Nirvana's 1993 album In Utero, which Albini also produced.

 Background

 Before the release of Pixies' debut mini-album Come On Pilgrim in October 1987, Ivo Watts-Russell, head of 4AD, suggested they return to the studio to record a full-length album.
 The original plan was to record new material at Fort Apache Studios, where the band had produced The Purple Tape and Come On Pilgrim.
 However, due to differences between the band's manager Ken Goes and The Purple Tape producer Gary Smith, Pixies ended up looking for a new producer and recording studio.
-On the advice of a 4AD colleague, Watts-Russell looked to hire Steve Albini, ex-frontman of Big Black, as the record's engineer and producer.
-Having sent a pre-release tape of Come On Pilgrim to Albini, Pixies' manager, Ken Goes, invited him to a Boston dinner party at drummer David Lovering's house a few weeks after Come On Pilgrim's release.
+On the advice of a 4AD colleague, Watts-Russell looked to hire Steve Albini as the record's engineer and producer.
+Having sent a pre-release tape of Come On Pilgrim to Albini, Goes invited him to a Boston dinner party at drummer David Lovering's house a few weeks after Come On Pilgrim's release.

 Albini met the band that evening, and they discussed how the next record should sound and be recorded.
 Albini said that, "[the band and I] were in the studio the next day."
 Paul Q. Kolderie, who had worked at Fort Apache Studios with Smith, recommended the Boston recording studio Q Division to Albini.
 This created tension between Smith and Kolderie, and Kolderie later remarked that "Gary almost killed me for the suggestion, he thought I was scheming to get the project."